Maimio/CHAMA/README.md

 YouTube channel: https://www.youtube.com/user/charleshoskinson

 All timestamps are listed as /timestamps/YouTube Video ID

-Have included an index from new to old in a file name index.
+Index goes from newest to oldest videos.

+Added RFC 8259 JSON at /json

 Example of projects that uses some of these timestamps:

 https://www.adatainment.com/index.php?page=video_search_ama

 http://cardanor.com/

-Added RFC 8259 JSON at /json